 Flying / Closest Airports to Yosemite

 Smaller – Fresno-Yosemite International, Merced and Modesto airports are all under 3 hours drive from the National Park.

 Larger – San Francisco, Oakland, San Jose, Sacramento and Reno-Tahoe airports are all under 5 hours drive.
 More flights and of course the only options for those traveling from further afield.

-We always use and recommend Skyscanner for booking flights for best prices, options and user experience.
+- We always use and recommend searching for flights with Skyscanner for best prices, options and user experience.

 Driving Entrances to Yosemite

-There are a total of 5 entrances to Yosemite National Park but we will focus on the 4 with access to the valley.
+There are a total of 5 entrances to Yosemite National Park but we will focus on the 4 with access to Yosemite Valley.

 Tioga Pass Entrance (East, only open May-October, crosses Sierra Nevada); Big Oak Flat Entrance (Northwest); Arch Rock Entrance (Southwest) and South Entrance (South).

 Hetch Hetchy is the 5th entrance to park boundaries but it is a secluded and does not lead to the main Yosemite attractions.